merlot-education/merlot-pcm-app/docs/GDPR.md

 ## How is the information stored

-Technical User Information, Source User Information is encrypted using the Private Key of the Individual PCM's SSI Agent and stored internally (on the agent) on PostgreSQL.
+Source User Information and Technical User Information are encrypted using the Private Key of the Individual PCM's SSI Agent and stored internally (on the agent) on PostgreSQL.

 ## Who can access the information